This article provides system requirements, compatibility and installation guidance for the Datto Direct to Cloud Agent.

 - The Direct to Cloud Agent is only capable of backing up a single volume - the protected system's Operating System (OS) volume.
 The OS volume must be 1 TB or less in size.
 In this version of the beta, no other drives can be backed up.

-- A minimum of 1 GB of free space must be free on the protected volume at all times for continued Direct to Cloud functionality.
+- A minimum of 1 GB of free space must be available on the protected volume at all times for continued Direct to Cloud functionality.

 Port 443 on the protected machine must be open outbound.